tientong98/thesis/README.md

 then, copy the output to

-/Shared/tientong_scratch/abcd/code/00abcd2bids_convert/abcd2bids_github/spreadsheets/abcd_fastqc01.txt
+<local abcd2bids repo>/spreadsheets/abcd_fastqc01.txt

-## Multiple images of the same module of the same session
+## Multiple images of the same imaging module of the same session

 Have to pick the run that is better.
 How? running MRIQC